gnzg/isoNode/README.md

 # IsoNode
-IsoNode is inspired by jsISO but has a dedicated state management engine as a single source of truth for easy scale up.
+IsoNode is inspired by jsISO but has a dedicated state management engine implemented via the publisher-subscriber pattern. as a single source of truth for easy scale up.
 It offers map rotation, keyboard map repositioning, zoom (work in progress) and a modular, easy to work with object-oriented approach as well as the comfort of a more timely development framework.

 ![isoNode](https://github.com/gnzg/isoNode/blob/master/example.png?raw=true)

-### Install
+### Installation

 Install all dependencies via `npm install`.
 Remove `package-lock.json` if reinstalling depedencies.